Victor Hampton (American football)

 Victor Hampton (born March 12, 1992) is an American football cornerback.
 He played college football at South Carolina, and has been a member of the Cincinnati Bengals, New York Giants, and Baltimore Ravens.

-Early years
+Early life

 He moved to Darlington, South Carolina to play his senior season at Darlington High School, after being dismissed from Independence High School in Charlotte, North Carolina.
 He recorded 50 tackles and three interceptions as a senior, and also scored six touchdowns on offense despite only playing in six games due to eligibility issues following his transfer.
 At Independence, he had 50 tackles and 10 interceptions as a junior.
 He played in the U.S. Army All-American Bowl in San Antonio, Texas.

 Considered a four-star recruit by Rivals.com, he was rated as the 6th best cornerback prospect in the nation.
 He accepted a scholarship offer from South Carolina over offers from Florida, North Carolina, and Tennessee.